yoozzeek/zk-lisp/readme.txt

 # zk-lisp
 # Copyright (c) Andrei Kochergin.
 All rights reserved.

-Lisp dialect and compiler for running zero-knowledge (ZK) programs, executable on an experimental virtual machine built on top of the Winterfell STARK prover and verifier.
+A small Lisp-like DSL and compiler for proving program execution in zero-knowledge.
+Source code is compiled to a register-based VM whose execution trace is proven using the Winterfell STARK prover and verified with its verifier.

+Experimental and unaudited; not production-ready.

 Disclaimer: